 Ref CIPFA Financial Management Standards Current Status Further Work RAG Status 3.
-Loi ng to Medium-Term Financial Management • F The authority has carried out a credible and transparent financial resilience assessment An annual assessment is made for the prudent minimum level of General Balances and this forms the basis of the budget planning process.
+Lor 3.
+Long to Medium-Term Financial Management F The authority has carried out a credible and transparent financial resilience assessment An annual assessment is made for the prudent minimum level of General Balances and this forms the basis of the budget planning process.
 In addition, the authority holds earmarked reserves to manage specific risks such as the Croxley Business Park Reserve and the Business Rates Reserve.
-In making this assessment Officers use the CIPFA Financial GREEN Resilience index to benchmark against other local authorities.
-G The authority understands its prospects for financial sustainability in the longer term and has reported this clearly to members The budget papers and MTFS outline the financial challenges and opportunities facing the Council.
+In making this assessment Officers use the CIPFA Financial Resilience index to benchmark against other local authorities.
+GREEN G The authority understands its prospects for financial sustainability in the longer term and has reported this clearly to members The budget papers and MTFS outline the financial challenges and opportunities facing the Council.
 Budget planning reports to Cabinet clearly set out the financial planning environment and any assumptions made.
 GREEN Н The authority complies with the CIPFA "Prudential Code for Capital Finance in Local Authorities" An annual Capital and Investment Strategy is set by Council alongside a three-year Capital Investment Programme, Treasury Management Strategy, Annual Investment Strategy and Minimum Revenue Provision Policy.
-The Capital Programme is monitored monthly with reports produced quarterly for Leadership Board, Finance Scrutiny Committee and Cabinet.
-Mid-term and Outturn Treasury Management reports are taken to Audit Committee and Cabinet, including monitoring of Prudential Indicators.
-GREEN 1 The authority has a rolling multi-year medium- term financial plan consistent with sustainable service plans The Council has an integrated Business and Budget Planning Process with a three-year MTFS supported by Service Plans.
-GREEN e Annual Budget The Council are due to a proved below and built of 1 ODEEN J The authority complies with its statutory obligations in respect of the budget setting process The Council produces an annual balanced budget and supporting documentation within the necessary timeframe.
+The Capital Programme is monitored monthly with reports produced quarterly for Corporate Management Board, Finance Scrutiny Committee and Cabinet.
+Mid-term and Year End Treasury Management reports are taken to Audit Committee and Cabinet, including monitoring of Prudential Indicators.
+GREEN 1 Th The authority has a rolling multi-year medium- term financial plan consistent with sustainable service plans The Council has an integrated Business and Budget Planning Process with a three-year MTFS supported by Service Plans.
+GREEN Annual Budget The authority complies with its statutory The Council produces an annual belonged budget and T GREEN J The authority complies with its statutory obligations in respect of the budget setting process The Council produces an annual balanced budget and supporting documentation within the necessary timeframe.
 GREEN